 “O, wind, if winter comes, can spring be far behind?”

-For the first time, we’re taking Go and Write! to England on an adventure to awaken our creative souls.
-Join us from March 18-28, 2023 or April 10-20, 2023 for an intimate writing retreat that sweeps you from venerable London to the iconic Cotswolds: a perfect combo to be inspired by greatness and reconnect with your literary self.
+For the first time, we brought Go and Write! to England on an adventure to awaken our creative souls, sweeping from venerable London to the iconic Cotswolds: a perfect combo to be inspired by greatness and reconnect with our literary selves.

-Just as the first swallows of spring alight, before the shops and pubs teem with visitors, we’ll arrive in the land of Shakespeare, Austen, Tolkien, and Dickens, not to mention the world of Harry Potter, Sherlock Holmes, Monty Python, the Beatles, and Bridget Jones.
-At nearly every turn on the ancient cobblestone streets of London, you’ll find a plethora of people, places, and smaller personal moments to write about.
+We arrived in the land of Shakespeare, Austen, Tolkien, and Dickens, not to mention the world of Harry Potter, Sherlock Holmes, Monty Python, the Beatles, and Bridget Jones, just as spring was awakening the earth.
+At nearly every turn on the ancient cobblestone streets of London, we found a plethora of people, places, and smaller personal moments to write about.